A continent is on fire.

 The demand for coal in electricity power plants is steadily increasing in the world and consequently generates more and more fly ash.
 Power plants are lobbying the cement and building industry with so-called low-CO2 fly ash-based cements.
 The fact that fly ash is used to make building materials is an excuse to increase coal production.
 Therefore, any development and implementation of fly ash-based cement is supporting the burning of coal in the production of electricity and increasing CO2 emission.

 But, do you know that the manufacture of 1 metric tonne of fly ash is generating 33 metric tonnes of CO2 emission?
 This fact has been overlooked by all experts, including United Nations Environment experts and myself.
 Indeed, the burning of 10 t Carbon (C=12 g/mol.) produces 36.66 t of CO2 (CO2 = 44 g/mol.).
 But the burning of coal generates 10% by weight of fly ash.
-In other words, 10 t coal is producing 1 t fly ash and emits 33 t CO2.
+In other words, 10 t coal are producing 1 t fly ash and emit 33 t CO2.

 All taken-for-granted ideas and promotional slogans about low-CO2 cements based on fly ash are totally wrong: